apache/druid/docs/ingestion/native-batch.md

 To run either kind of JSON-based batch indexing task, you can:

 - Use the **Load Data** UI in the web console to define and submit an ingestion spec.
 - Define an ingestion spec in JSON based upon the [examples](#parallel-indexing-example) and reference topics for batch indexing.
 Then POST the ingestion spec to the [Tasks API endpoint](../api-reference/tasks-api.md), `/druid/indexer/v1/task`, the Overlord service.
-Alternatively, you can use the indexing script included with Druid at `bin/post-index-task`.

 ## Parallel task indexing